VisakhVarghese/VisakhVarghese/README.md

 ### Hello World, Visakh Here - aka Software Developer <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm passionate with SDLC who loves to code and explore new emerging technologies in real world.
-I've great knowledge of java and thier related frameworks such as spring boot etc. Currently, grab new emerging technologies and working with new environment.
-Acquired great knowledge of mobile and web application development scenarios, expecially on android, react and react native etc. Presently I've been working on MERN Stack and react extentions for 2 years.
+Full Stack Web Developer with 2+ years of hands-on experience crafting and overseeing frontend and backend applications utilizing cutting-edge technologies.
+Proficient in a diverse array of programming languages, databases, and frameworks, with a knack for troubleshooting software issues and devising innovative solutions.Proven ability to troubleshoot software issues effectively and deliver innovative solutions to meet project requirements.
+Strong communication and collaboration skills, with a passion for staying updated with industry trends and best practices.

 <!-- TODO: Add last video link -->

--  🔭 I’m currently working on React Extensions
+-  🔭 I’m currently working on Spring Boot + Microservices
--  🤔 I've been seeking new technologies for 2 years.
+-  🤔 I've been exploring modern technologies for 5 years
--  📫 How to reach me: vvabraham01@hotmail.com.
+-  📫 How to reach me: visakhvarghese63@gmail.com
--  😄 Nicknames: v_v, abraham.
+-  😄 Nicknames: the_stoic.
--  ⚡ Fun fact: Addicted to web series and movies ~ I'm really into cricket.
+-  ⚡ Fun fact: I'm a punk!

 ### Connect with me: